Victoria and Haliburton Regiment: History

-Early History
+Early history

 With the passing of the Militia Act of 1855, the first of a number of newly-raised independent militia companies were established in and around the Durham County region of Canada West (now the Province of Ontario).
-These companies would see active service when called out during the Fenian Raids of the late 1860's.
+These companies would see active service when called out during the Fenian Raids of the late 1860s.

 On 16 November 1866, the 45th West Durham Battalion of Infantry was authorized for service by the regimentation of four of these previously authorized independent militia rifle and infantry companies.
-Its Regimental Headquarters was at Bowmanville and had companies at Bowmanville, Orono, Cartwright and Newcastle.
+Its regimental headquarters was at Bowmanville and had companies at Bowmanville, Orono, Cartwright and Newcastle.

-The North West Rebellion & Late 19th Century
+North West Rebellion and late 19th century

 On 10 April 1885, the 45th West Durham Battalion of Infantry mobilized a company for active service with The Midland Battalion where it served in the Alberta Column of the North West Field Force.
 On 24 July 1885, the company was removed from active service.

-On 1 January 1898, the 45th West Durham Battalion of Infantry was Redesignated as the 45th Victoria Battalion of Infantry.
+On 1 January 1898, the 45th West Durham Battalion of Infantry was redesignated as the 45th Victoria Battalion of Infantry.

-The South African War & Early 1900s
+South African War and early 1900s

-During the South African War, the 45th Victoria Battalion of Infantry contributed volunteers for the Canadian Contingents serving overseas; serving with the 2nd (Special Service) Battalion, The Royal Canadian Regiment, the Strathcona’s Horse, the Canadian Mounted Rifles and the Royal Canadian Artillery.
+During the South African War, the 45th Victoria Battalion of Infantry contributed volunteers for the Canadian contingents serving overseas; serving with the 2nd (Special Service) Battalion, The Royal Canadian Regiment, Strathcona’s Horse, the Canadian Mounted Rifles and the Royal Canadian Artillery.

-On 8 May 1900, the 45th Victoria Battalion of Infantry was Redesignated as the 45th Victoria Regiment.
+On 8 May 1900, the 45th Victoria Battalion of Infantry was redesignated as the 45th Victoria Regiment.

-The Great War
+Great War

 On 22 December 1915, the 109th Battalion (Victoria & Haliburton), CEF was authorized and on 23 July 1916, the battalion embarked for Great Britain.
 After its arrival in the UK, the battalion provided reinforcements to the Canadian Corps in the field until 5 October to 8 December 1916, when its personnel were absorbed by the 20th Battalion (Central Ontario), CEF; the 21st Battalion (Eastern Ontario), CEF; the 38th Battalion (Ottawa), CEF; and the 124th Battalion (Governor General's Body Guard), CEF.
 On 21 May 1917, the 109th Battalion, CEF was disbanded.

 On 1 May 1917, the 252nd Battalion (Lindsay), CEF was authorized for service and on 2 June 1917, the battalion embarked for Great Britain.
 After its arrival in the UK, the battalion was absorbed by the 6th Reserve Battalion, CEF to provide reinforcements for the Canadian Corps in the field.
 On 1 September 1917, the 252nd Battalion, CEF was disbanded.

 1920s–1930s

-On 15 March 1920, as a result of the reorganization of the Canadian Militia following the Otter Commission, the 45th Victoria and Haliburton Regiment was Redesignated as The Victoria and Haliburton Regiment and was reorganized with 2 battalions (1 of them a paper-only reserve battalion) to perpetuate the assigned war-raised battalions of the Canadian Expeditionary Force.
+On 15 March 1920, as a result of the reorganization of the Canadian Militia following the Otter Commission, the 45th Victoria and Haliburton Regiment was redesignated as The Victoria and Haliburton Regiment and was reorganized with two battalions (one of them a paper-only reserve battalion) to perpetuate the assigned war-raised battalions of the Canadian Expeditionary Force.

-On 15 December 1936, as a result of the 1936 Canadian Militia Reorganization, The Victoria and Haliburton Regiment was Converted from Infantry to Artillery and Amalgamated with the 45th Medium Battery, RCA and Redesignated as the 45th Field Battery (Howitzer), RCA.
+On 15 December 1936, as a result of the 1936 militia reorganization, The Victoria and Haliburton Regiment was converted from infantry to artillery and amalgamated with the 45th Medium Battery, RCA, and redesignated as the 45th Field Battery (Howitzer), RCA.